 The sum total of the Rentcharge debt that the new Rentowner could have legitimately claimed through the Courts was only £16.50

-The new Rentowner can use the LPA to create a Lease on the homeowners property as security for debt of the £16.50 unpaid Rentcharge.
+The new Rentowner can use the LPA to create a Lease on the homeowner’s property as security for a debt of the £16.50 unpaid Rentcharge.

 When the homeowner discovers a Lease has been created over their property, they offer the £16.50 offered in full payment of the outstanding debt.

-Caselaw suggest that new Rentowners can use section 121 of the LPA and uphold their right to grant a Statutory Lease once there is 40 days of arrears, provided that the rentcharge remains in existence and even if payment was not demanded.
+Caselaw suggests that new Rentowners can use section 121 of the LPA and uphold their right to grant a Statutory Lease once there are 40 days of arrears, provided that the rentcharge remains in existence and even if payment was not demanded.

-There are however a few things you can do to minimise your risk of being caught in the “scam”, which we’ll be discussing in more detail in our next blog article 7 Tips To Avoid the Rentcharge “Scam”.
+There are a few things you can do to minimise your risk of being caught in the scam.
+Explore our informative blog ‘7 Tips to Avoid the Rentcharge Scam’.